Visual Roadmap

 Q: What's the difference between a dependency and being on the goal path?

 A: Dependencies are prerequisite relationships ("A must finish before B starts").
 The goal path is your chosen strategy ("these are the milestones we're focusing on now").
-A milestone can have dependencies without being on the goal path - it might be an alternative approach you're keeping as a backup.
+A milestone can have dependencies without being on the goal path.
+See Goal Path Planning for more on when and how to use each.

 Q: Can I create circular dependencies?